theoschiff/cs-552-modern-nlp/Exercises/Setup/readme.md

 ### Python libraries

-You can check the main python libraries that we will use for the exercise sessions in the `requirements.txt` file which is located [here]().
+You can check the main python libraries that we will use for the exercise sessions in the `requirements.txt` file.
 Note that this file will probably be updated in the future as the semester progresses.
 You can install and use any other library you want unless specified otherwise by the Exercise, Assignement or Project description.

 ### PyTorch tutorial